raymond-u/noah-cli/README.md

 # License

-Noah is licensed under the MIT license.
-See [LICENSE](LICENSE) for details.
+This software is licensed under the MIT license.
+See [LICENSE](LICENSE) for more details.